 My research interests generally focus on cognitive and brain development in individuals with autism spectrum disorder.
-I am particularly interested in exploring developmental differences in ASD through eye movement and functional neuroimaging studies in order to learn about discrete brain mechanisms involved in this disorder.
+I am particularly interested in exploring differences in executive function and sensorimotor abilities and related brain mechanisms in ASD through inhibitory control tasks, eye movement tasks, and electroencephalography (EEG).

 Armstrong, T., Kelly, S., Beard, C., Rifkin, L., & Björgvinsson, T. (2017).
 Parsing sensitivity to negative affect in borderline personality disorder: A comparison of anxiety and disgust.
 Personality and Individual Differences, 119, 24-29.